 at UCLA on a full-tuition scholarship, where she is a Teaching Assistant, Gluck Fellow, and Music Partnership Program instructor.

-Jennifer received her Bachelor’s of Fine Arts degree in Flute Performance and a minor in Psychology from Carnegie Mellon University in Pittsburgh, PA, where she studied with Alberto Almarza and Jeanne Baxtresser (Former Principal Flutist of New York Philharmonic).
-She graduated with both University and College Honors and was nominated into multiple honors societies, including the Pi Kappa Lambda National Music Honors Society and the Phi Kappa Phi Honors Society.
-She was a four-year recipient of the merit-based Carnegie Scholarship, CFA Scholarship, and Dingwall Foundation Scholarship.
+Jennifer received her Bachelor’s of Fine Arts degree in Flute Performance and a minor in Psychology from Carnegie Mellon University in Pittsburgh, PA, where she studied with Alberto Almarza and additionally, Jeanne Baxtresser (Former Principal Flutist of New York Philharmonic).
+She graduated with University and College Honors and received the Pi Kappa Lambda National Music Honors award.
+She also received the Carnegie Scholarship and Dingwall Foundation Scholarship for four years.

 Born in Seoul and raised in the SF Bay Area, Jennifer has studied extensively with Maria Tamburrino (Former Principal, San Jose Symphony).
-Additionally, she has performed in masterclasses for world-renowned flutists, such as Emmanuel Pahud, Vincent Lucas, Julien Beaudiment, Emily Beynon, Lorna McGhee, Michael Cox, and Tom Ottar Andreassen.
+Additionally, she has performed in masterclasses for Emmanuel Pahud, Philippe Bernold, Vincent Lucas, Julien Beaudiment, Emily Beynon, Lorna McGhee, and Michael Cox.

-Jennifer is also an award-winning pianist and has been playing the piano since she was 7 years old.
-She passed the Certificate of Merit Advanced Level 10 with State Convention Honors.
-As a pianist, she has accompanied soloists, choirs, and musicals.
+Jennifer is also an award-winning pianist.
+She passed the Certificate of Merit Advanced Level 10 with State Convention Honors and won prizes in the US Open Music Competition.
+As an accompanist, she has accompanied soloists, choirs, and musicals.